Uzoamaka126/Challenge-1/README.md

 - [ ] Describe state.
     * **State is a JS object that stores property values that control the behaviour of a component.
 It usually changes over time.**
 - [ ] Describe props.
+    * **Props are JS objects containing property values, that are passed down to components from the state.
+They usually do not control the behaviour of the component.**
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 ## Project Set Up